-The student who intends to transfer a major in Criminology should plan his course at Cañada College to meet the general requirements for junior standing as well as the lower division departmental requirements, of the college or university to which he intends to transfer.
-For Associate in Arts (twoyear) program, see Police Science.
+The student who intends to transfer a major in Criminology should plan his course at Cañada College to meet the general requirements for junior standing as well as the lower division department requirement of the college or university to which he intends to transfer.
+For Associate in Arts (two-year) program, see Police Science.